philcarter/COMP-109-Syllabus/planning.md

 ***
 [Descriptions](#assignment-descriptions) | [Test Schedule](#test-schedule) | [Late Submissions](#late-submissions) | [Emergency Extensions](#emergency-extensions)

+## How much time do I have to spend on this course?
+The answer to this question depends on you.
+We all learn at a different pace, but on average, you should spend between 3 and 4.5 hours each week on the submissions.
+But at the beginning of the semester, I suggest planning for seven hours per week.
+Each week, you will submit three assignments, each with its due date (Sundays, Tuesdays, & Thursdays).
+The three due days help you plan and keep you on pace.
+You may schedule your week differently, completing assignments earlier.

 ## Assignment Descriptions:
 **Training** is an interactive training activity for each module.(Plan 1 hour)